prismicio/blogtemplate/README.md

 * author.php
 * category.php (only if you use categories)
 * tag.php (only if you use tags)

+> You can copy the `default` theme directory to a `custom` directory, to write your theme by customizing the default one.

+As for the provided themes, the name of your custom theme is to be set as `PI_THEME` to switch it on.

 #### Customizing the blog engine